xing0047/xing0047/README.md

 Postgraduate on Artificial Intelligence @ Nanyang Technological University

 ### Ask me about
-- [TPS](https://github.com/xing0047/TPS): an effective approach for domain adaptation in video semantic segmentation
+- [TPS](https://github.com/xing0047/TPS): a solution for domain adaptation in video semantic segmentation